github/opensource.guide/_articles/pcm/building-community.md

 A Mozilla study talk say if dem review code within 48 hours, plenty contributors dey return and contribute again.

-Any talku talku about your project fit dey happen for other places online like Stack Overflow, Twitter, or Reddit.
+Any talku-talku about your project fit dey happen for other places online like Stack Overflow, Twitter, or Reddit.
 You fit set notification for some of these places so dem go alert you if person talk about your project.

 ### Make you create one place where your community go gather